Skip to main content

 e.
 Independent contractor agreements for sponsored projects – Requisition created by department and routed to the Office of Contracts and Grants, to create a PO.

 f.
-Facilities contracts for construction, renovation, repair, and maintenance - PO created by Plant Operations.
+Facilities contracts for construction, renovation, repair, and maintenance – Purchase Orders are created by Facilities/Construction Management.

 g.
 Other purchases required by Finance to be on a requisition/purchase order to achieve one or more of the following goals: